frabjous/knap/README.md

     "mdtohtmlviewerrefresh": "none",
 \ }
 ```
 You can replace “`firefox`” with the executable name for whichever browser you would prefer to use.
-It is usually necessary to use the `--wait=` option for live-server to avoid it attempting to reload the output file file before it is completely written, but you may need to tweak the precise value (in milliseconds) depending on the speed of your processing routine.
+It is usually necessary to use the `--wait=` option for live-server to avoid it attempting to reload the output file before it is completely written, but you may need to tweak the precise value (in milliseconds) depending on the speed of your processing routine.

 Note that knap spawns its viewer in the background, detached from the neovim process.
 In order to avoid leaving the server running after you exit neovim, you may wish to add an autocommand to kill all live-server instances upon exit.
 For instance, in your `init.vim` you could put: